hhromic/libe131/README.md

 ### Unicast Transmission

-Unicast is a method of sending data across a network where two devices, the control PC and the lighting controller, are directly connected (or thru a network switch or router) and the channel control information meant for that specific controller is only sent to that controller.
+Unicast is a method of sending data across a network where two devices, the control PC and the lighting controller, are directly connected (or through a network switch or router) and the channel control information meant for that specific controller is only sent to that controller.
 Unicast is a **point to point protocol** and the lighting channel information is only switched or routed to the device with the matching IP address.

 You must have unique IP address in each controller.
 Using Unicast the data packets are sent directly to the device instead of being broadcast across the entire subnet.

+In unicast transmission:

+* More channels of data are allowed to controllers and bridges (commonly 12 Universes vs. 7 for Multicast).
+* Channels can only be sent to one controller per Universe.

 ### Multicast Transmission